 - Ask them for a map of the local area if they have one so you can easily plan out your route!

 - As with most places in Asia they will often give you the scooter with an almost empty tank.
 You therefore fill up what you need for the day and return it with the same amount of petrol in that you received.
 Of course you always end up putting in more petrol than you need!
 I think they do this so you will fill up too much and return it with fuel so they can use it, so don’t fill up too much petrol!

 - The roads around Vang Vieng are VERY uneven.
 They are actually the worst I have ever experienced.
 I was riding on the back whilst my friend was driving and I briefly hurt my back a couple of times on the motorbike because the roads were so bumpy and rocky.

 - Make sure you wear sunglasses to protect your eyes from the dust.
 Honestly this is essential when you are here – there is so much dust on the roads.
 Even wearing them, my eyes were so red by the end and my hair felt gross and really dry from all the sand in it.

 - There are lots of little ‘petrol stations’ along the road.
-You may not even notice them at first as it is not like a regular petrol station.
-It is someone sitting on the side of the road with a load of see through plastic bottles containing petrol lined up.
-The petrol is the colour of pee – for some reason I had always thought petrol was darker so was confused at first.
 The person there will fill up your petrol for you using a funnel to pour the petrol into your tank.